New Democracy (Canada)

 New Democracy (French: Nouvelle démocratie) was a political party in Canada founded by William Duncan Herridge in 1939.
-Herridge, a former Conservative party adviser who was Canada's Envoy to the United States from 1931–35 during the government of R. B. Bennett.
+Herridge, a former Conservative party adviser, had been Canada's Envoy to the United States from 1931–1935 during the government of R. B. Bennett; who was Herridge's brother-in-law.

 Herridge advocated monetary reform and government intervention in the economy as a means of fighting the Great Depression.
 His ideas were similar to those of the social credit movement, and in the 1940 election, the Social Credit Party of Canada joined with Herridge to run candidates jointly under the New Democracy umbrella.